Delta flight from LAX to ATL diverted after off-duty employee allegedly makes 'terroristic threats'

 Duncan, who officials said was exhibiting signs of mental health issues, was taken to a hospital after complaining of chest pain.

-Officials said the FBI is questioning Duncan, who is expected to be charged with two accounts of assault and battery.
+Officials said the FBI is questioning Duncan, who is expected to be charged with two counts of assault and battery.

 This is the third such incident on a Delta flight out of LAX in the past two weeks.